 Rate Increases and Supplemental Payments to Enhance, Expand, and/or Strengthen Home and Community-Based Services (HCBS), Implemented in Accordance with the State’s HCBS Spending Implementation Plan Pursuant to Section 9817 of the American Rescue Plan Act (cont’d)

-Rate Increases: Effective July 1, 2021, the rates for 1915(i) CHCPE services and section 1915(k) CFC agency-based support and planning coach services are increased by 3.5% (except for the following excluded services/providers: Assistive Technology; Environmental Accessibility Modifications, Personal Response System, Skilled Chore, Specialized Medical Equipment, Individual Goods and Services, and all Self-Directed Services) and, if the provider meets the requirements set forth below, an additional 1% as detailed below.
+(b) Rate Increases: Effective July 1, 2021, the rates for 1915(i) CHCPE services and section 1915(k) CFC agency-based support and planning coach services are increased by 3.5%.
+Effective August 16, 2021, the rates for CHESS care plan development and monitoring, pre-tenancy supports, and tenancy sustaining supports increase by 3.5% and, if the provider meets the requirements set forth below, one or more additional performance payments detailed below.
+If the provider meets the requirements set forth below, the provider may be eligible for one or more additional payments detailed below.

+(c) Performance Supplemental Payments:

-The first 1% performance payment will be paid on or before March 31, 2022 and is effective for and based on expenditures from July 1, 2021 through February 28, 2022 for each qualifying provider that meets the following standards: (a) Participation in the Department of Social Services’ racial equity training – 80% of all supervisors employed by the agency must complete the first training by February 1, 2022; and (b) Provider has executed a data sharing agreement with the state’s Health Information Exchange (HIE).
+i.
+The first 1% performance payment for 1915(i) CHCPE and CFC providers will be paid on or before March 31, 2022 and is effective for and based on expenditures from July 1, 2021 through February 28, 2022 for each qualifying provider that meets the following standards: (a) Participation in the Department of Social Services’ racial equity training – 80% of all supervisors employed by the agency must complete the first training by February 1, 2022; and (b) Provider has executed a data sharing agreement with the state’s Health Information Exchange (HIE).

-The second 1% performance payment will be paid on or before July 31, 2022 and is effective for and based on expenditures from March 1, 2022 through June 30, 2022 for each qualifying provider that meets the following standards: (a) participation in the Department of Social Services’ racial equity training – 80% of all supervisors employed by the agency must complete the second training and 50% of all other staff employed by the agency must complete the first training; (b) signing, at a minimum, the HIE Empanelment Use Case; and (c) action plan detailing how the provider sends their client roster in an approved format to the state’s HIE.
+ii.
+The second 1% performance payment for 1915(i) CHCPE and CFC providers will be paid on or before July 31, 2022 and is effective for and based on expenditures from March 1, 2022 through June 30, 2022 for each qualifying provider that meets the following standards: (a) participation in the Department of Social Services’ racial equity training – 80% of all supervisors employed by the agency must complete the second training and 50% of all other staff employed by the agency must complete the first training; (b) signing, at a minimum, the HIE Empanelment Use Case; and (c) action plan detailing how the provider sends their client roster in an approved format to the state’s HIE.

+iii.
+The third 1% performance payment for 1915(i) CHCPE and CFC providers will be paid on or before November 30, 2022 is effective for and calculated based on expenditures from July 1, 2022 through October 31, 2022 for each qualifying provider that meets the following standards no later than November 1, 2022: (a) Participation in Department of Social Services’ racial equity training; identification and participation of a ‘champion’ for racial equity service delivery change; (b) Completion of HIE stakeholder input tool; identification and participation of individual who will 'champion' delivery system change.

 TN: 23-H Approval Date: ________